How to Find the Right Credit Card for Your Grocery Purchases

-Grocery store credit cards may help you earn points or miles to redeem on rewards or get cash back when you hit the grocery store.
-But choosing the right grocery credit card may depend on how you plan to use the card, what cards you qualify for and what kind of rewards or cash back you may be interested in.
+Credit cards may help you earn points or miles to redeem for rewards or get cash back when you buy groceries.
+But every card works differently.
+Choosing the right credit card for you depends on how you plan to use the card, what cards you qualify for and what kind of rewards or cash back you may be interested in.

-Let’s explore the types of grocery store credit cards and how to choose the right one for you.
+Let’s explore the types of credit cards and how to choose the right one for your grocery purchases.

-When you're trying to get the most out of your grocery spending, there are several options to consider: cards that give you additional points, miles or cash back for grocery spending, cards that have a high flat rate of rewards across all spending categories and credit cards that adapt to your spending.
+When you want to get the most out of your grocery spending, there are several options to consider: cards that give you additional points, miles or cash back for grocery spending, cards that have a high flat rate of rewards across all spending categories and credit cards that adapt to your spending.

 Rewards credit cards with grocery or supermarket spending categories

 Some cards may offer the chance to earn more rewards per dollar spent at grocery stores compared to other spending categories.
-This may include purchases made in store as well as grocery delivery services, depending on the credit card.
+This may include in-store purchases as well as grocery delivery services, depending on the credit card.
 If you spend a lot on groceries each month compared to other spending categories, this type of credit card may make sense.

 Rewards credit cards that adapt to your spending

 Sometimes spending habits are less predictable.
-For example, you might splurge at grocery stores one month and spend more on restaurants, entertainment or travel the next.
+For example, you might spend more at grocery stores one month and splurge on restaurants, entertainment or travel the next.
 If that sounds like you, a card that has adaptable rewards might be the right choice.

 How to earn rewards at grocery stores

-For most grocery rewards credit cards, all you need to do is use the card when you shop and keep your account in good standing by making minimum payments on time.
-Then, your reward points can increase.
+For most rewards credit cards, all you need to do is use the card when you shop and keep your account in good standing by making minimum payments on time.
+As you shop and pay your bill, your reward balance will increase.

-Using a grocery store credit card responsibly may help you build credit over time.
-For example, paying off your balance each month may help you lower your credit utilization.
-That’s the amount of revolving debt in use compared to your overall available credit.
-On-time payments may help your credit, too.
+Using a credit card responsibly may help you build credit over time.
+By making payments on time each month, you build a positive payment history.
+Likewise, as you pay off your balance, it lowers your credit utilization, which is the amount of revolving debt in use compared to your overall available credit.
+Both payment history and account balances are important factors in your credit score.

-• APR and fees: Lower APRs are more favorable, but you may need better credit to qualify for one.
-Similarly, it’s important to understand a grocery store credit card’s fees to help minimize your expenses.
+• APR and fees: A lower annual percentage rate (APR) is more favorable, but you may need better credit to qualify for one.
+Similarly, it’s important to understand a credit card’s fees to help minimize your expenses.
 That way, they won’t cancel out the reward earnings.

 • Bonus offers: Some credit cards may offer the chance to earn additional points or cash back when you open the card and meet certain requirements, like spending a specific amount within a set time.

-Interested in exploring Citi’s credit cards, including grocery store cards?
+Interested in exploring Citi’s credit cards?
 Learn more here.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.